We are Dry July NZ Trust.

 The types of organisations to which we disclose information for these purposes include:

-- organisations which carry out IT services for us related to Dry July and the Dry July Website including our physical housing, monitoring and backup of the servers for the Dry July Website, support and maintenance for the Dry July Website;
+- organisations which carry out IT services for us related to Dry July and the Dry July Website including our physical housing, monitoring and backup of the servers for the Dry July Website, support and maintenance for the Dry July Website; and

-- organisations which provide services to enable fulfilment of your purchase orders
+- organisations which provide services to enable fulfilment of your purchase orders.

-If you consent to the disclosure of your personal information overseas, Dry July will not be responsible for ensuring overseas entities' compliance with New Zealand privacy law in relation to that personal information
+If you consent to the disclosure of your personal information overseas, Dry July will not be responsible for ensuring overseas entities' compliance with New Zealand privacy law in relation to that personal information.

 If you are a Participant we will display your name and image on your profile page of the Dry July Website.
 Your email address or other contact information will not be displayed in any form through the Dry July Website.
 If you are a Donor we will normally display your name on the profile page of the Participant to whom you have made a donation.
 When making a donation, you have the option of checking a box marked "Anonymous Donation".
 If you check this box, your name will not be disclosed to the Participant nor will your name be displayed on the Dry July Website.